DIDSR/DataCard-Metadata/Coverage/README.md

 The current iteration of the code takes a metadata csv file and a json metadata reference dictionary as input.
 By default, divergence calculation is performed against a uniform distribution of possible values of the target field.
 A second metadata file can optionally be provided in which case divergence is calculated using the same field in the second metadata file as reference.
-A list of matched data header fields are returned as terminal output, and coverage information is provided for the selected field in the form of a list of unique values and the value of the divergence measure from the reference distribution.
+A list of matched data header fields is returned as terminal output, and coverage information is provided for the selected field in the form of a list of unique values and the value of the divergence measure from the reference distribution.
 A visualization of the counts of different values for the target field is also produced and saved in the `/output` directory.